sat20-labs/blockstream-electrs/README.md

 - `--utxos-limit <num>` - maximum number of utxos to return per address.
 - `--electrum-txs-limit <num>` - maximum number of txs to return per address in the electrum server (does not apply for the http api).
 - `--electrum-banner <text>` - welcome banner text for electrum server.

-Additional options with the `liquid` feature:
-- `--parent-network <network>` - the parent network this chain is pegged to.

-Additional options with the `electrum-discovery` feature:
-- `--electrum-hosts <json>` - a json map of the public hosts where the electrum server is reachable, in the [`server.features` format](https://electrumx.readthedocs.io/en/latest/protocol-methods.html#server.features).
-- `--electrum-announce` - announce the electrum server on the electrum p2p server discovery network.

 See `$ cargo run --release --bin electrs -- --help` for the full list of options.